LGN520/farreach-public/docs/netreach-voting-v2.md

 			- If latest=2
 				+ If seq>=seq', delete in KVS
 				+ If seq<seq', put entry from CKVS into KVS if status = 1, or delete it in KVS if status = 2, or nothing if status = 0
-			+ Remove it from CKVS
+			+ Remove it from CKVS with prefix of "hashidx:"
 			+ Send ACK to controller
+	+ Crash-consistent backup
+		* TODO: rollback case1
 - Controller-side processing
 	+ controller/periodic_backup.py for periodic backup; controller/cache_update.py for cache population; controller/controller.py for combination of the two functionalities
 	+ Cache population (controller/cache_update.py)
 		+ NOTE: if cache is full, eviction is required; performing eviction in data plane for atomicity is resouce-consuming (PHV is proportional to value length)
-		+ Control-plane-based atomic population
+		+ Control-plane-based non-blocking population
 			* Wait for population request from server (k, v, hashidx)
 			* Set being_evicted bit at hashidx slot as 1
 			* Check redis to see if there exists cached key in the slot